 Chapter 13 bankruptcy is commonly called a wage earner plan.
 In contrast to Chapter 7, it focuses on paying creditors from the debtor's earnings rather than by selling property.
 The debtor submits a detailed budget setting forth wages, taxes, and ordinary living expenses.
 The excess of income over expense (“disposable income”) is paid to the Chapter 13 bankruptcy trustee each month, who in turn pays creditors.

 Chapter 13 is limited to individuals with regular monthly income.
 Usually this means the debtor has a steady job and is paid salary or wages on a regular basis.
+There are also limits on the amount of debt.

 Chapter 13 is particularly useful when the debtor has secured loans, intends to keep the property, and just needs time to get caught up on payments.
 For example, someone who had to skip payments for six months because they were unable to work (unemployed or health issues) but now has a good job.